Estuary

 Cons

-• Learning curve: Talend has an older UI that takes time to learn, just like some other ETL tools.
+• Learning curve: Talend has an older UI that takes time to learn.
 Building transforms can take time.

-• Limited Open Studio features: while Open Studio is free, it’s also limited.
+• Limited Open Studio features: While Open Studio is free, it’s also limited.
 Other open source options are less limited in their capabilities.

 • Limited connectors: Talend claims 1000+ connectors.
 But it lists 50 or so databases, file systems, applications, messaging, and other systems it supports.
 The rest are Talend Cloud Connectors, which you create as reusable objects.